lxndrblz/anatole/README.md

   postSectionName = "blog"
 ```

 If the parameter is not set, it will default to `post`.
+Be sure to check the name of the folder containing your post files and change it accordingly in order for links to reflect the new post section name.

 ### Show full post content on the home page
 If you prefer the full content of your posts to appear on the home page rather than a summary of each post, then set the parameter `fullPostContent` to `true`.